leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/retopology.rst

    This introduce triangulation to faces that do not need as much detail.
    Note, an *Adaptivity* value greater than zero disables *Fix Poles*.
 Fix Poles
-   Tries to produce less :term:`poles <pole>` at the cost of some performance to produce a better topological flow.
+   Tries to produce less :term:`Poles <Pole>` at the cost of some performance to produce a better topological flow.
 Smooth Normals
    Applies the :ref:`Smooth Normals <bpy.ops.object.shade_smooth>` operator to the resulting mesh.
 Preserve Volume